webgriffe/SyliusAkeneoPlugin/README.md

         options:
           akeneo_attribute_code: 'price'
             # The Akeneo attribute code where prices are stored.
+      attributes:
+        type: 'generic_attribute'
+          # The 'generic_attribute' value handler will automatically handle Sylius
+          # attributes whose attribute code matches Akeneo attribute code.
+          # You just need to create Sylius attributes with the same code as Akeneo
+          # attributes and the connector will automatically import them.
+          # Supported Sylius attributes types are textarea, text, checkbox and select.
       attachment:
         type: 'file_attribute'
           # The 'file_attribute' value handler will download files from the